P3-J/imdb-total-watch-time/README.md

 3. **BS4** and **Requests**

-4. Give it sometime to process all the shows.
+4. Give it some time to process all the shows.